 Coherence through time

-The Quran’s theological center remains strikingly stable across migration, persecution, war, victory, grief, lawmaking, and communal growth.
+The Quran’s theological centre remains strikingly stable across migration, persecution, war, victory, grief, lawmaking, and communal growth.
 Its God is one, transcendent, near, judging, merciful, and sovereign throughout.
 Its moral architecture remains unified.
-Its rhetoric remains recognizably itself.
+Its rhetoric remains recognisably itself.
 That level of stability under pressure deserves explanatory weight.

 The better inference